n-seiji/blinkmark/README.md

 1. **Adding links from clipboard**
    - Copy the URL of the webpage you want to add
-   - Open Raycast and run `blinkmark add-from-clipboard`
+   - Open Raycast and run `vanishlink add-from-clipboard`
    - Title is automatically fetched and bookmark is added

 2. **Adding links manually**
-   - Open Raycast and run `blinkmark add`
+   - Open Raycast and run `vanishlink add`
    - Enter URL and title in the form
    - URL automatically fetches page title (can be edited)
    - Submit to save bookmark

 3. **Searching and opening links**
-   - Open Raycast and run `blinkmark open`
+   - Open Raycast and run `vanishlink open`
    - Search for links using the search bar
    - Press Enter to open link (last access time is updated)

 4. **Deleting links**
-   - Select a link in `blinkmark open`
+   - Select a link in `vanishlink open`
    - Use action panel (`Cmd + K`) to select "Delete Link"

 ## Technical Specifications